Safety Practices

 Key Takeaways

-• Vertical gardens can dramatically reduce space requirements for growing plants
+• Vertical-gardens can dramatically reduce space requirements for growing plants

 • Proper maintenance is critical for garden health and safety